 On the other hand, maybe you both had horrible timing and she’s out of town for a couple of weeks.
 If you have the date set up for when she gets back, a lot can happen in that time.
 If you’re chatting on and off for the duration, it’s not so bad.
 But two weeks of radio silence is a risky game.

 4) A mid-morning text is how to confirm a date via text

 I find that a text mid-morning on the day of the date works best.
 Too early in the morning is a bit much for someone you haven’t met.
 Too late in the day and you’re making it hard to make other plans for your night.

 I don’t go setting a reminder for a specific time, just whenever I think about it -- somewhere around 10ish is good.

-Often the most valuable thing to see is some easy examples that you can use to get you started.
+Often the most valuable thing to see is some easy examples of a pre-date confirmation text that you can use to get you started.
 Below are some messages I’ve used in some form in the past.

 The most important thing to remember here is the actual words are less important than tone and timing.

 Don’t agonize over every word in your message.
 Instead, just think about how it’ll come across.